-The thesis defense should be documented using the "Evaluation of Ph.D.
+The thesis defense will be documented using the "Evaluation of Ph.D.
 Defense form".
 This will be used to determine the student's ability to demonstrate the acquired advanced knowledge of the principles of civil and environmental engineering and apply them to advanced technical problems, ability to conduct independent research, and ability to demonstrate professional written and oral communication skills.
-Forms should be requested by emailing atorres@rice.edu, when requesting the form send a copy of your thesis for inclusion in your student record.
-After the defense, the completed evaluation of Ph.D. defense rubrics form should be submitted to the graduate program coordinator Andrea Torres.

-Acceptance of Thesis.
+Acceptance of Thesis